 Iconic Moments

-Brown won the moto by 6.89 seconds (and the overall) and secured third place in the SMX championship, one point behind Tom Vialle (3-8 / 5th in Vegas)
+In the first moto, Brown trailed Haiden Deegan (1-2) the entire moto but didn’t allow Deegan to pull away.
+Brown won moto 2 by 6.89 seconds and secured third in the SMX championship, one point behind Tom Vialle (3-8/5th)

 Jordon Smith (5-3) capped off his season with a podium finish in Las Vegas and 5th in the championship.